seeger22/nyujarvis/README.md

 repo for experimenting role-playing capabilities of LLaMA 2.

 <p align="center">
-    Our model is on Huggingface! <a href="[https://www.example.com/my great page](https://huggingface.co/seegs2248/llama-2-7b-JARVIS)">🤗</a>
+    Our model is on Huggingface! <a href="https://huggingface.co/seegs2248/llama-2-7b-JARVIS">link</a>
     <img src="./images/title.png" width="100%"> <br>
     <br>
 </p>

-To do inference, run the following code block to load the model.\\
+To do inference, run the following code block to load the model.
 ```
 from transformers import AutoTokenizer, AutoModelForCausalLM